easytarget/microPyEZfonts/Symbols/README.md

 * `0x100_0x1FF`: **extended**
 * `  0x0_0xFFF`: **full**

-These are essentially blocks of 64 characters covering the first 256 character values.
-Plus an extended range since several symbol fonts extend beyond `0xFF`.
+These blocks contain groups of 64 characters each, covering the first 256 character values.
+Additionally, an extended range is included since some symbol fonts go beyond `0xFF`.

-Sets will only be genereated when *unique*; if a previous set for the font already contains an identical charset the current set will be skipped.
+Sets are generated only if they are *unique*; if a previous set already includes an identical charset, the current set will be skipped.

-* Pay attention to the file sizes; the `extended` and `all` sets can get large, and will consume more ram on your target device.
+* Watch the file sizes; the `extended` and `all` sets can become large and use more memory on your device.
-* For a detailed font file description and preview look at the corresponding `.map` file in the 'maps' sub-folder.
+* For a full font description and preview, check the corresponding `.map` file in the 'maps' sub-folder.
-  * This contains an ascii-art glyph for all characters in the font file; showing the name, size, bitmap and baseline.
+  * The `.map` file includes an ASCII art glyph of all characters in the font file, showing each character's name, size, bitmap, and baseline.

-In addition there are a number of symbol related charsets that can be generated in the [Unicode](/Unicode) folder, including dingbats, arrows, mathematical symbols, runes and more.
+Additionally, various symbol-related character sets can be generated in the [Unicode](/Unicode) folder, including dingbats, arrows, mathematical symbols, runes, and more.

-For usage see the `ezFBfont.py` documentation in the main `README`.
+For usage instructions, refer to the `ezFBfont.py` documentation in the main `README`.

-# The list
+# The List

-Fonts as of 18 June 2024 organised by charset/family/height.
+This is a list of fonts (as of June 18, 2024) organized by character set, family, and height.
 ```
 Micropython font module tree for: Symbols